kavigupta/Infsabot/README.md

     - With a new memory
  - It can fire in a given direction
     - Devoting some material to the shell
- - It can send a message
+ - It can send a message in a given direction

-If any action is impossible, some subset of it that is possible will be performed.
+If any action is impossible (e.g., for lack of material), some subset of it that is possible will be performed.
 If two actions conflict (e.g., actions that would put two robots in the same position), neither is performed.

 Fire and Message actions are immediate (i.e., they execute before moves) and do not conflict with anything.

+If a robot's hit points drop to 0, it will be removed.

 All actions cost a given quantity of material to perform, including No Operation.
 The only action that can produce material is digging in a spot containing material.